falcosecurity/driverkit/docs/builder_images.md

 an image that provides gcc4 and one that provides 4.8, in a reliable manner.

 The makefile will be then automatically able to collect the new docker images and pushing it as part of the CI.
+Note: the images will be pushed under the `falcosecurity/driverkit-builder` repository, each with a tag reflecting its name, eg:
+* `falcosecurity/driverkit-builder:centos-x86_64_gcc5.8.0_gcc6.0.0-latest`
+* `falcosecurity/driverkit-builder:any-x86_64_gcc12.0.0-454eff8fcc7d9abc615d312e9eccbd41abffb810`

+As you can see, the last part of the image tag is the real versioned tag (ie: `-latest` or `-$commithash`).

 ## Selection algorithm

-Once pushed, driverkit will be able to correctly load the image during startup, using a `docker search`.
+Once pushed, driverkit will be able to correctly load the image during startup, using [falcoctl](https://github.com/falcosecurity/falcoctl/) OCI utilities.
 Then, it will map images whose target and architecture are correct for the current build, storing the provided GCCs list.
+Moreover, it will also take care of only using images with correct tag (ie: `latest` or `commithash`), as requested by user or automatically set by Makefile.
 The algorithm goes as follows:
-* load any image for the build arch and build target
+* load any image for the build arch, tag and target
-* load any image for the build arch and "any" target
+* load any image for the build arch, tag and "any" target
 * if any of the target-specific image provides the targetGCC for the build, we are over
 * if any of the "any" fallback image provides the targetGCC for the build, we are over
 * else, find the image between target-specific and fallback ones, that provides nearest GCC.